4.2.2. Customs, excise and environmental control

 In this context, in 2008, the role of the authorised economic operator (AEO) came into effect, a trusted operator who, after meeting a range of requirements, can benefit from simplified customs procedures and security facilitations.
 Currently in the EU there are more than 11,000 certified companies who have signed agreements of mutual international acknowledgement with certain countries.
 This not only strengthens the security of the entire logistics chain, but also facilitates trading.
 In addition, the approach adopted by the World Customs Organisation is being consolidated, which responds to the business community's desire to avoid the proliferation of regulations and to standardise all customs protection procedures.
 The EU has adopted mutual acknowledgement agreements for the Authorised Economic Operator regime with Japan, the United States, Switzerland, Norway and the People's Republic of China.

-Spain has 949 of these Operators, having granted this condition in 2019 to 80 new operators.
+Spain has 949 of these Operators, having granted this status in 2019 to 80 new operators.

-Furthermore, during 2019, a total of 31,209 containers, both import and export, were scanned to verify that the declared cargo coincided with the radiographic image obtained from the inside of the container and checking for the possible existence of double bottoms or hidden compartments.
+In addition, during 2019 a total of 31,209 containers were scanned, both import and export, to verify that the declared cargo matched the radiographic image obtained from the inside of the container and to check for the possible existence of double bottoms or hidden compartments.
 X-ray checks have also continued to be put in place in order to detect possible illegal trafficking of nuclear and radioactive materials, as well as contaminated goods.

-Starting in 2020, it has been considered that the measurement of all actions carried out throughout the year can give a more accurate image of the actions carried out in the field of Customs and Excise managerial control.
-Based on this new indicator, it is indicated that the verification actions, control of authorizations and formal obligations, returns, finalization of regimes and review of documents developed in the field of foreign trade managerial control during 2019 have reached the figure of 704,799 actions (for reference, the figure in 2018 was 655,659 actions).
+Starting in 2020, it has been considered that measuring all the actions carried out throughout the year may provide a more accurate picture of the actions carried out in the area of Customs and Excise management control.
+Based on this new indicator, it is indicated that the verification actions, control of authorizations and formal obligations, refunds, completion of regimes and review of documents carried out in the field of foreign trade management control during 2019 have reached the figure of 704,799 actions (for reference, the figure in 2018 was 655,659 actions).

 Special Taxes intervention and management